 16. Routine storage, erasure and blocking of personal data

 We process and store your personal data only for the time necessary to achieve the purpose for which they are stored or if this has been provided for by legislation to which our company is subject.

 If the purpose of storage no longer applies or if a prescribed storage period expires, the personal data will be routinely blocked or deleted in accordance with the statutory provisions.

 17. Further information

-Further information on the processing of your personal data can be obtained from our head office as well as our data protection officer.
+Further information on the processing of your personal data can be obtained from our head office and our data protection officer.

-As a company, we not only process personal data on our website, but also in many other processes.
-In order to be able to provide you as a data subject with the most detailed information possible for these processing purposes as well, we have compiled this here for the following processing activities, thereby fulfilling the legal information requirements pursuant to Art.
-13-14 DS-GVO:
+As a company, we not only handle personal data on our website but also in many other processes.
+In order to be able to provide you as a data subject with the most detailed information possible for these processing purposes as well, we have compiled this information for the following processing activities here, thereby fulfilling the legal information requirements pursuant to Articles 13-14 GDPR: